ANNIE FROST NICHOLSON

 Frost Nicholson’s oeuvre is multi-disciplinary and includes film : in 2019 she screened her first short Into Your Light, directed with Tara Darby, at Tate Modern and on the Manhattan Bridge, looking at dancing as a tool for survival following great personal loss.
 This led to her first book, Tender Hearted Bold Moves, published by Rough Trade Books in 2020, followed closely by The Grief Mixtape, a monthly radio show on Soho Radio, exploring all forms of loss with guest artists such as Camille Walala, Morag Myerscough, Adam Nathaniel Furman and Wendy Erskine.

-Annie’s next film, Grief is a Hungry Ghost, co-directed with writer Lara Haworth, is a film about love, loss and resistance shot in Rio, funded by Arts Council England.
-Screenings for this are TBA.
+Annie’s most recent film, Grief is a Hungry Ghost, co-directed with writer Lara Haworth, is a film about love, loss and resistance shot in Rio, funded by Arts Council England, has been screened at Garden Cinema London, Tokyo Film Festival, Munich New Wave and Belgrade International Film Festival.

-Frost Nicholson will begin work as an associate lecturer at LCC on the BA/MA Art Direction in October 2023, following a decade of working with young people in an arts capacity.
+Frost Nicholson lectures part-time at Chelsea University of the Arts and London College of Communication (BA Graphic Design), following a decade of working with young people in an arts capacity.
 She established and built an Art and Design department in a Hackney secondary school in 2014 and was then selected as Lead Designer on Design Museum’s young people’s programme for the duration of 2022.
 Frost Nicholson’s remit is simple : to encourage young people from all backgrounds to know themselves better through their creative practice.

 Frost Nicholson’s capsule clothing collection label has featured in Vogue Italia and been worn at the BAFTAs and sold out her show at Ace Hotel in NYC, where she later became an Artist in Residence.
 She now makes to order and all pieces can be viewed in her online shop.